mostafa-raafat/fibonacci-game/README.md

 # Fibonacci game

-The page contains a grid of 50 x 50 cells and every time you click a cell the cell row & column value will increase by +1 & they will light up yellow.
-By default each cell has value 0 and value 0 is hidden.
+The page contains a grid of 50 x 50 cells when you click on a cell, all values in the cells in the same row and column are increased by 1 or, if a cell was empty, it will get a value of 1.
+After each change a cell will briefly turn yellow.

-If a fibonacci sequence is found in a row it will light up green and will be reset to empty.
+If 5 consecutive numbers in the Fibonacci sequence are next to each other, these cells will briefly turn green and will be cleared.

 ## Demo